 The word “smoothie” is synonymous with being healthy.
 But sometimes, the urge to load it up with unnecessary calories can cause effects you might not find so desirable.
 For example, you fill your blender with a banana, blueberries, protein, and some almond milk, only to add whipped cream or chocolate syrup as an added topping.
 This may seem harmless, but the extra calories can really add up quick.
 Just one, two tablespoon serving of chocolate syrup equals around 110 calories.
 Add that up over a week, and you’re eating an extra 770 calories.
 That’s the equivalent of one Burger King® Double Cheeseburger.
 Yikes!
-By understanding the unhealthy ingredients that can saturate your smoothie with unwanted sugar and fat, you can create healthy liquid masterpieces that fuel your body for long work days and excercise routines.
+By understanding the unhealthy ingredients that can saturate your smoothie with unwanted sugar and fat, you can create healthy liquid masterpieces that fuel your body for long work days and exercise routines.

 But that’s not the only example of adding unnecessary calories.
 Here are some quick tips to help ensure that your smoothie addiction doesn’t make you shriek every time you look in the mirror.